MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/user-external-sharing-settings.md

 5. Select a new external sharing level, and then select **Save**.

 > [!NOTE]
-> You can also change the external sharing setting for a specific OneDrive user by using Microsoft PowerShell and running the cmdlet Set-SPOSite with the parameter -SharingCapability.
+> You can also change the external sharing setting for a specific OneDrive user by using PowerShell and running the Set-SPOSite cmdlet with the parameter -SharingCapability.
 For more info, see [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite).